Cheris Kramarae: Research

 Kramarae's research has been primarily focused on gender, language, communication, technology, and education.
 Her research focuses on taking a look at women experience in higher education.
 With her research, she has published many books and articles on the concepts of women communication via technology, and how that can differ between genders.
 Kramarae is mostly known though, for her contributions to muted group theory, as well as A Feminist Dictionary.

 Muted Group Theory

-Kramarae is most widely known for her contributions to muted group theory (MTG).
+Kramarae is most widely known for her contributions to muted group theory (MGT).
 This theory looks at power and how different groups use it.
 This theory begins with the premise that language is culture-based, and since men are seen to have more power than women, men have been seen to have power over language, resulting with a male-biased language.
-MTG breaks down into three assumptions:
+MGT breaks down into three assumptions: